department-of-veterans-affairs/vets-website/content/pages/employment/job-seekers.md

 ##### Search online job banks

-- [Research jobs on careeronestop.org](https://www.careeronestop.org/JobSearch/job-search.aspx), sponsored by the U.S. Department of Labor.
+- <a href="https://www.careeronestop.org/JobSearch/job-search.aspx"><span class="usa-sr-only">This will open a new website.</span>Research jobs on careeronestop.org</a>, sponsored by the U.S. Department of Labor.
-- Search for connections and job listings on [LinkedIn&trade;](https://veterans.linkedin.com/) as well as other online job boards.
+- Search for connections and job listings on <a href="https://veterans.linkedin.com/"><span class="usa-sr-only">This will open a new website.</span>LinkedIn&trade;</a> as well as other online job boards.
 </li>

 <li class="process-step list-six" markdown="1">